 point down the road that leads to the Father, but until we walk down that road

 and obtain the blessing, we still don’t have it.
-If we don’t seek God for
+That is, if we don’t seek God for

-His blessing of eternal life, then having access to the Father through Christ
+His blessing, then having access to the Father through Christ

 is useless.
 Some say that the Old Testament law is no longer in effect,’ yet

 like the law says.
-This suggests that the grace of God was give to us that we
+This suggests that the grace of God was give that we

-might fulfill the law, and while we are at it to do the specific with that God
+might fulfill the law, and while we are at it fulfill the specific purpose that God

 (132c) Temple